tbfld/counter.ink/content/blg/old/social-media/2016/2016-05-17-stolen-pieces-of-a-petrified-forest.md

 extract:
 created: 2024-11-17 17:08
 updated: 2025-02-14 22:04
-author: "tb"
+author: tb
-images:
+images: "false"
 order:
 enableToc: "true"
 permalink:
 aliases:
 draft: "false"
 publish: "true"
 date: 2016-05-17
 tags:
   - nature
   - crime
 status:
 RSS: “false”
 yaml_end: true
 ---
 [Really nice.](http://hyperallergic.com/178522/letters-of-woe-and-curses-returned-with-stolen-pieces-of-the-petrified-forest/) Reminds me of the Museum of Jurassic Technology’s “No One May Ever Have The Same Knowledge Again” exhibition and unreminds me of the rubberstamp authenticity of Postsecret.